 You’re probably wondering what additional rule we can give you to apply now.
-If you’ve already won your dream job, your tryst with the recruiter is complete.
+If you’ve already won your dream job, your trust in the recruiter is complete.
 Right?

 - Keep in touch with your key contact at the recruitment agency.
-It always helps to keep an eye on market trends, even if you’re not actively pursuing a job change.
+It always helps to monitor market trends, even if you’re not actively pursuing a job change.

 - If your recruiter worked nicely for you, give them positive publicity among your friends.
-This also works for you as your friends will recognize you for the well-networked person you are.
+This also works for you as your friends will recognize you as a well-networked person.

 - Recommend them within your company for internal hiring needs.
-If you are not able to drive this directly, then give your favorite recruiters a heads-up on positions available within your company, so they can get in touch with the right people to take this forward (like your company’s HR personnel).
+If you cannot drive this directly, give your favorite recruiters a heads-up on positions available within your company, so they can get in touch with the right people to take this forward (like your company’s HR personnel).

-As clever professionals realize, the key to continues long-term advancement is people: thriving relationships with the right people.
-Your favorite recruiters for jobs definitely fall in this category.
+As clever professionals realize, the key to long-term advancement is people: thriving relationships with the right people.
+Your favorite recruiters for jobs fall in this category.

 This is a guide to Recruiters For Jobs.
 Here we discuss the introduction and 10 best steps to deal with recruiters for jobs.
 These are the following external links related to the recruiters for jobs –